 Effects of COVID-19 on the American Time Use Survey

 The American Time Use Survey (ATUS) publishes national estimates of the amount of time people spend doing various activities, such as paid work, childcare, volunteering, and socializing.
 The survey also publishes estimates about where people work.

 - How does ATUS measure the time people spend in various activities?
 A key part of measuring how people spend their time is the collection of time use diaries.
 In the ATUS, trained interviewers collect diaries by asking people how they spent their time on one day.
 Survey respondents report the activities they did, where they were, and whom they were with.
 The ATUS program adheres to the concepts of employment and unemployment used in the CPS.

 - Will data collection for ATUS be impacted by COVID-19?
 ATUS data collection is impacted by COVID-19.
-The call center in which ATUS interviewers operate to collect the ATUS data was closed on March 19, 2020, and thus data collection has been temporarily suspended.
+Data collection was suspended when the call center in which ATUS interviewers operate to collect the ATUS data was closed on March 19, 2020.
+Data collection resumed, at a reduced capacity, on May 11, 2020.
 Additionally, people selected to participate in ATUS interviews are from households that have completed the eighth monthly interview of the Current Population Survey (CPS).
-Future data collections are thus impacted by the ability of the CPS to continue operations at this time.
+Future data collection is thus impacted by response to the CPS.

 Effects of COVID-19 on the Employment Projections Program

 The Employment Projections program publishes 10-year projections of national employment by industry and occupation based on analysis of historical and current economic data for the labor market, the macroeconomy, and industrial activity.
 Projections are released annually; the most recent set of projections, covering the 2018–28 decade, were released in September 2019.
 The next set of projections will cover the 2019–29 decade.